-- 2. The agency's facility at 31 Chambers Street, Room 311 is accessible to applicants/employees with disabilities.
-The facilities have street accessible entrance, ramp access, wheelchair accessible elevators, Braille in elevators, bell in elevators, wide restroom stalls; grab bars in restroom, and low sink or bathroom fixtures. - 3.
-The agency's EEO Officer is also the Disability Rights Coordinator responsible for handling reasonable accommodation requests and ensuring compliance with all federal, state, and local laws, as well as city and agency policies pertaining to persons with disabilities.
+- 2. The agency's facility at 130 Stuyvesant place is accessible to applicants/employees with disabilities (e.g. facilities contain street accessible entrances, ramp access, wheelchair accessible elevators, bell and Braille in elevators, wide restroom stalls, grab bars in restroom, and low sink or bathroom fixtures). - 3.
+The agency has appointed its EEO Officer as the Disability Rights and 55-A Coordinator -- responsible for handling reasonable accommodation requests and ensuring compliance with all federal, state, and local laws, as well as City and agency policies, pertaining to persons with disabilities.